Undergraduate Financial Aid

 Grants - Federal and State - Grants do not have to be repaid.

 Loans - Loans do need to be repaid.

-Scholarships - Scholarships are usually based on academic merit and do not need to be paid back.
+Scholarships - Scholarships can be based on academic merit or financial need and do not need to be paid back.

 Federal Financial Aid Requirements

 You must be enrolled for at least 6 credits each semester in order to be eligible for a federal loan.

 You must be in a degree program, in good academic standing, and making satisfactory academic progress as defined by The City University of New York (CUNY).

 Full-time undergraduate students should complete a Baccalaureate degree within six (6) years.